-UNIVERSITY OF WYOMING Advanced Psychiatric Nurse Practitioner Program Report From the College of Health Sciences 1 October 2012
+UNIVERSITY OF WYOMING Advanced Psychiatric Nurse Practitioner Program Report October 1, 2013

 [Pursuant to W.S.
-21-17-116 (e) and (f)]

-To the Joint Labor, Health and Social Services Interim Committee
+21-17-116 (e) and (f)] To the Joint Labor, Health and Social Services Interim Committee

 Program Overview

 The Fay W. Whitney School of Nursing offers a graduate program that prepares Psychiatric Mental Health Nurse Practitioners (PMHNP).
 PMHNPs are advanced practice registered nurses who provide a full range of psychiatric care, including assessing, diagnosing, and managing the prevention and treatment of psychiatric disorders and mental health problems.
 PMHNPs work in various settings, from outpatient settings such as clinics to hospitals.